- No membership fees

 The Verdict: You might know that AARP stands for the American Association of Retired Persons, but you probably don’t realize the AARP Rewards Credit Card stands to help qualified applicants of any age save money on everyday expenses.
-More specifically, the AARP Rewards Card is available to anyone with good credit or better, regardless of AARP membership (which costs $16 per year).
-And it offers 3% back at gas stations and restaurants plus a 1% base earning rate to supplement the $100+ initial bonus that you’ll receive for spending at least $500 within three months of account opening.
-That’s a pretty good deal, especially when you consider that the total package would net the average person roughly $1,100 over the first two years of use.
+More specifically, the AARP Rewards Card is available to people with good credit or better, regardless of AARP membership (which costs $16 per year).
+And it offers 3% back at gas stations and drugstores, 2% back on medical expenses and a 1% base earning rate to supplement the $100 initial bonus that you’ll receive for spending at least $500 within 90 days of account opening.
+That’s a pretty good deal, especially when you consider that the total package would net the average person roughly $945 over the first two years of use.

 The AARP Card’s generous rewards and lack of an annual fee make it an excellent choice for anyone looking for a low-cost way to save on everyday expenses.
 And you can learn more about why that’s the case below.

-- $100+ Initial Bonus: 10,000 bonus points are yours if you can spend just $500 during the first three months your account is open.
+- $100 Initial Bonus: You will receive $100 if you can spend just $500 during the first three months your account is open.
 Most of us could meet that threshold with utility payments alone.
-So this bounty, redeemable for $100 in cash or roughly $125 in travel, is well within reach.
+So this bounty is well within reach.

 - 3% Foreign-Transaction Fee: This aspect of the offer is a major bummer for retirees who suffer from wanderlust that can’t be satisfied by domestic travel alone.
 If that describes you, you’ll want to leave your AARP Rewards Credit Card at home before heading abroad in order to avoid spending 3% more than necessary on every purchase that you make.
 A no-foreign-transaction-fee credit card, in contrast, will save you 1.49% relative to the average card, while enabling you to save up to 9% on currency conversion.